Chicago Freedom Movement: Civil Rights Movement

-Chicago Freedom Movement
+Actions

-The Chicago Freedom Movement represented the alliance of the Southern Christian Leadership Conference (SCLC), the American Friends Service Committee (AFSC), and the Coordinating Council of Community Organizations (CCCO).
-SCLC was looking for a site to prove that nonviolence and nonviolent direct action could bring about social change outside of the South.
+The Chicago Freedom Movement represented the alliance of the Southern Christian Leadership Conference (SCLC), the American Friends Service Committee (AFSC) and the Coordinating Council of Community Organizations (CCCO).
+The SCLC was looking for a site to prove that nonviolence and nonviolent direct action could bring about social change outside of the South.
 The CCCO had harnessed anger over racial inequality, especially in the public schools, in the city of Chicago to build the most sustained local civil rights movement in the North.
 The activism of the CCCO pulled SCLC to Chicago, as did the work of the AFSC's Kale Williams, Bernard Lafayette, David Jehnsen and others, owing to the decision by SCLC's Director of Direct Action, James Bevel, to come to Chicago to work with the AFSC project on the city's West Side.
-(The SCLS's's second choice had been Washington DC.)
+(The SCLC's second choice had been Washington DC.)

 The Chicago Freedom Movement declared its intention to end slums in the city.
-It organized tenants' unions, assumed control of a slum tenement, founded action groups like Operation Breadbasket, and rallied black and white Chicagoans to support its goals.
+It organized tenants' unions, held rent strikes, assumed control of a slum tenement, founded action groups like Operation Breadbasket and rallied black and white Chicagoans to support its goals.
 In the early summer of 1966, it and Bevel focused their attention on housing discrimination, an issue Bevel attributed to the work and idea of AFSC activist Bill Moyer.
 A large rally was held by Martin Luther King at Soldier Field on July 10, 1966.
-According to a UPI news story that ran the next day, "About 35,000 persons jammed Chicago's Soldier Field for Dr. King's first giant 'freedom rally' since bringing his civil rights organizing tactics to the city.…" Other guests included Mahalia Jackson, Stevie Wonder, and Peter, Paul and Mary.
+According to a UPI news story that ran the next day, "About 35,000 persons jammed Chicago's Soldier Field for Dr. King's first giant 'freedom rally' since bringing his civil rights organizing tactics to the city..."
+Other guests included Mahalia Jackson, Stevie Wonder and Peter, Paul and Mary.